Deboisgrotte/ForumGUI6_appleSilicon_dist/README.md

 5. Remove the quarantine flag: xattr -dr com.apple.quarantine Forum.app

 6. Done!!
-The app can be launched by double clicking or Spotlight
+The app can now be launched regularly.

 Note: The unquarantine command only needs to be run once per downloaded copy.